Nvidia Titan V for AI: 12GB HBM2 Worth It in 2026?

 Real-World AI Performance

-Where the Titan V shines is raw speed on models that fit.
-The 653 GB/s bandwidth translates directly into fast token generation:
+The 653 GB/s bandwidth translates directly into fast token generation on models that fit:

 Titan V 12GB — Estimated tok/s (llama.cpp, Q4_K_M)